Destructive Material Inspection

 Scanning electron microscopy permits the high-resolution and three-dimensional depiction of surfaces and structures as well as the determination of the chemical composition of the sample (EDX analysis).
 FIB-SEM microscopy makes possible sample preparation in nanoscale for the in-depth analysis of microstructures and coatings.

-Alloy composition (OES)
+Alloy Composition (OES)

 Using spark emission spectroscopy (OES) we analyse individual alloy elements such as iron, aluminium, copper, zinc, magnesium, titanium, cobalt or nickel both qualitatively and quantitatively for their composition.
 These results are compared with the limits listed in the standards and the steel code or your specific requirements and evaluated.